Israeli Prime Minister Bennett wraps up historic visit to Bahrain | DW | 15.02.2022

 Israeli Prime Minister Naftali Bennett was warmly received by Bahrain's King Hamad bin Isa Al-Khalifa

-Israel's Prime Minister Naftali Bennett has wrapped up a 24-hour trip to Bahrain, the highest-level visit between the countries since formally establishing diplomatic relations.
+Israel's Prime Minister Naftali Bennett wrapped up a 24-hour trip to Bahrain on Tuesday in what is the highest-level visit between the countries since formally establishing diplomatic relations in 2020.

 Bennett said he came "with a spirit of goodwill, of cooperation, of standing together against mutual challenges."